vapor-ware/kubetest/docs/usage.rst

     Specifies the path to the config file to use for connecting to your cluster.
     If no ``PATH`` is specified, it uses the default path to cluster config, which is the same config that ``kubectl`` uses: ``~/.kube/config``.

+- ``--kube-context <CONTEXT>``

+    Specifies the context to use in the kubeconfig.
+If not specified, it will use the current context, as set in the kubeconfig.

 - ``--kube-disable``